JakubIllner/jakubillner.github.io/about.md

 ---
 layout: page
-title: About Jakub Illner and this blog
+title: About Jakub and this blog
 permalink: /about/
 ---